ShirefMohammed/FactEcho/docs/PRD.md

 we'll start with a single web client..

 The web client will be implemented in React.js.

+I should upgrade React.js client to Next.js to satisfy SEO.

 The App will take design like https://www.ajnet.me/ and https://www.bbc.com/arabic.